Usenet ASCII-IPA transcription: Background

 The developers decided to use the existing IPA alphabet, mapping each segment to a single keyboard character, and adding extra ASCII characters optionally for IPA diacritics.

 An early (1993), different set in ASCII was derived from the pronunciation guide in Merriam-Webster's New Collegiate Dictionary, which uses straight letters to describe the sound.

 Kirshenbaum's document, Representing IPA phonetics in ASCII, is commonly used as an example of an "IPA ASCII" system.

-The eSpeak software speech synthesizer uses the Kirshenbaum scheme to represent phonemes with ascii characters.
+The eSpeak software speech synthesizer uses the ASCII-IPA scheme to represent phonemes with ASCII characters.

 Encoding

 IETF language tags have registered fonkirsh as a variant subtag identifying text as transcribed in this convention.